Ned Officer

 Edward Albert Officer (29 March 1869 – 10 June 1927) was an Australian rules footballer who played for the Essendon Football Club in both the Victorian Football Association (VFA) and the Victorian Football League (VFL).

+Career

 In his first four seasons, he played in Essendon's successive premierships, and played in a fifth in the first year of the VFL competition under the captaincy of good friend George Stuckey.
 Officer made his VFL debut against in Round 1 of the season, at Corio Oval.

 After retiring from football, Officer moved to Perth and practiced as a physician until his death in 1927.